How the Inquiry operates

 Approach to the Terms of Reference

-The Terms of Reference do not attempt to present a definitive list of every issue or every person that the Inquiry will consider.
+The Terms of Reference do not attempt to present a definitive list of every issue that the Inquiry will consider.
 Instead, they specify areas of investigation which the Inquiry will interpret flexibly.

-The Scottish COVID-19 Inquiry is investigating the devolved (policy areas under the control of the Scottish Government) strategic response to the COVID-19 pandemic in Scotland.
+The Scottish COVID-19 Inquiry is investigating the devolved strategic response to the COVID-19 pandemic in Scotland.
+This means it can only investigate policy areas under the control of the Scottish Government.
 It is not entitled to investigate areas under the control of the UK Government.

 The Inquiry's Terms of Reference